 Yet how many of us truly feel powerful and successful?
 Are we there yet?
 If we’re not there, we will be after we buy just one more thing, right?
 Or perhaps we need to make just a little more money, or lose a little more weight, or finally find the “right” mate.

 If we’re well connected technologically, our needs are all met, yes?
-We have a tribe, a community, a place to laugh, cry, celebrate, mourn and share our authentic selves.
+We have a tribe, a community in which to laugh, cry, celebrate, mourn and share our authentic selves.
 We have physical reassurance and bonding.
 Our relationships are based on authenticity, reciprocity and respect.
 We feel seen, heard and known.

 It doesn’t surprise me that Baba Yaga spoke to so many last week.
 We’ve sterilized what she represents right out of our modern culture.
 All her outrageous, provocative, profane, rebellious, insubordinate, irreverent, passionate, authentic attributes have been pushed underground, where her spirit lurks, watching, cackling, stirring her cauldron, sucking on bones and waiting for us to remember her and summon authentic power and connection again.